Eccleria/ewibot/doc/commands.md

 After this, the bot need to send any gif that was in the log content.
 For now, it only handles gifs that are in `messageDelete` logs.
-We get the filed containing the message content.
+We get the field containing the message content.

 ```javascript
   //handle gifs